-This proposed alternative could be viable in situations where the project area is contained, the area is readily accessible and wild horses are clearly visible, and where the number of wild horses to be removed is so small that a targeted approach to removal can be implemented.
+A phased removal process could potentially be viable in situations where the project area is contained, the area is readily accessible and wild horses are clearly visible, and where the number of wild horses to be removed is so small that a targeted approach to removal can be implemented.
 However, under the conditions present within the gather area and the significant number of excess wild horses both inside and outside of the Complex, this proposed alternative is impractical, if not impossible, as well as less humane for a variety of reasons.